 The IACHR is also mandated to publish reports and studies, organize conferences and meetings, and recommend to member nations measures that would contribute to human rights protection.
 The IACHR can request nations to adopt specific "precautionary measures" in urgent human rights cases, and submit cases to the Inter-American Court and appear before the Court in the litigation of cases, as well as request advisory opinions from the Inter-American Court regarding questions of interpretation of the American Convention on Human Rights.
-153

-The Inter-American Court, established under the American Convention on Human Rights, is a seven-judge court located in San José, Costa Rica, that (a) hears disputes referred to it by the Inter-American Commission on Human Rights and member nations and issues binding decisions that may include sanctions154 and (b) issues advisory opinions interpreting other human rights treaties adopted within the Inter-American system and determining if domestic laws comply with those treaties.155 g.
-European Convention on Human Rights and the European Human Rights System
+The Inter-American Court, established under the American Convention on Human Rights, is a seven-judge court located in San José, Costa Rica, that (a) hears disputes referred to it by the Inter-American Commission on Human Rights and member nations and issues binding decisions that may include sanctions and (b) issues advisory opinions interpreting other human rights treaties adopted within the Inter-American system and determining if domestic laws comply with those treaties.

 The Inter-American Court has heard several cases relating to children and children's health, including the Villagran Morales ("Street Children") case (for more on this case, see Box 5).
-156